yereverluvinunclebert/SteamyDock/README.md

 Dependencies:

+o A windows-alike o/s such as Windows XP, 7-11 or ReactOS.

+o Microsoft VB6 IDE installed with its runtime components.
+The program runs without any additional Microsoft OCX components, just the basic controls that ship with VB6.

+o GDI+

+o Requires the SteamyDock program source code to be downloaded and available in an adjacent folder as some of the BAS modules are common and shared.

+Example folder structure:

+	E:\VB6\steamydock
+	E:\VB6\docksettings
+	E:\VB6\rocketdock

-Requires a steamydock folder in C:\Users\<user>\AppData\Roaming\
+o Requires a steamydock folder in C:\Users\<user>\AppData\Roaming\
 eg: C:\Users\<user>\AppData\Roaming\steamydock
 Requires a docksettings.ini file to exist in C:\Users\<user>\AppData\Roaming\PzEasteamydockrth The above will be created automatically by the compiled program when run for the first time.

-GDI+
-A windows-alike o/s such as Windows 7-11 or ReactOS.
-OLEEXP.TLB placed in sysWoW64 - required to obtain the explorer paths only during development.
+o OLEEXP.TLB placed in sysWoW64 - required to obtain the explorer paths only during development.
 OLEEXP.TLB placed in sysWoW64 - required to obtain the explorer paths.